 You'll use the "Entries" page to see the data scouts are sending you, and the "Scout Management" page to communicate with them.
 You can look at incoming entries in four different view modes (Grid, Summary, Analysis, or Map), and start investigating and organizing what scouts are sending you using bookmarks and filters.

 Click the "Grid" icon tab on the top left tabs of the “Entries” view to view all scouts and all entries that they submitted.
 The default grid view shows you all entries by each scout, but you can sort entries a variety of ways using the “Sort By” dropdown above the entries—for example, sorting by date is useful if you are interested in viewing new entries as soon as they are submitted.

 Click the “Summary” icon tab on the top left tabs of “Entries” to see chart visualizations of your entries’ data or of the segment you've filtered.

-Click the “Map” icon tab on the top left tabs of “Entries” to see the different local/national/international locations your entries are coming from.
+Click the “Map” icon tab on the top left tabs of “Entries” or in the "Entries" dropdown menu to see the different local/national/international locations your entries are coming from.

 Flag an individual entry with a single click using the bookmark icon while viewing an entry at the top right corner of the entry.

 Click the "Notes" tab on the scout sidebar to write a note about a specific scout's entry for the benefit of your colleagues (Scouts do not see notes).
 Scroll down your entry to see a comment section so you can write comments that gets sent straight to the scout who submitted the entry.
 When you send a comment to the scout, they will receive a notification in the app, or as a push notification if they have those turned on.